 Your feedback to an organisation can help improve the accessibility of websites, mobile apps or kiosks for you and many other people who use the digital service.

-People who encounter challenges when attempting to use a digital service (such as a website) because it does not take into account their accessibility needs arising from, for example, impaired vision, hearing, dexterity, or ability to remember and process information.
+People who encounter challenges when attempting to use a digital service (such as a website) because it does not take into account their accessibility needs.
+These could be, for example, impaired vision, hearing, dexterity, or ability to remember and process information.

 - There’s a lack of practical, clear guidance on how disabled people can provide feedback when encountering online barriers with websites, mobile apps or self-service kiosks, e.g. where to go, what to say and how to say it in order to influence organisations to make positive change for you and other people with access needs.

-- What’s clear is that we need to make complaining about accessibility issues (& escalating these issues) more simple to encourage more disabled people to use their voice and point out where barriers still exist.
+- We need to make complaining about accessibility issues (and escalating these issues) more simple to encourage more disabled people to use their voice and point out where barriers still exist.

 - Likewise, government, service providers and ombudsman need to ensure that legislation is enforced and complaints are listened to and acted upon.

 - Step-by-step practical guidance on how to complain to an organisation or service provider when you’ve encountered an online barrier.